-Over the forty years since the passage of SMCRA, the AML fee paid by the modern coal mining industry has made a significant contribution in enabling the state AML programs to address the impacts of past mining.
-As the AML inventory clearly shows, great strides have been made in addressing AML-related public health and safety hazards and environmental impacts.
+Over the forty plus years since the passage of SMCRA, the AML fee paid by the modern coal mining industry has made a significant contribution in enabling the state and tribal AML programs to address the impacts of past mining.
+As data regarding completed projects reported in OSMRE's AML inventory clearly show, great strides have been made in addressing AML-related public health and safety hazards and environmental impacts.
 Examples of common types of AML projects include:

-- Closing mine openings to prevent accidental injuries and deaths - Extinguishing coal mine fires and coal refuse pile fires, improving air quality and eliminating safety hazards - Backfilling dangerous highwalls and returning lands to productive condition - Stabilizing underground mines to prevent mine subsidence and restoring homes, businesses, and community infrastructure effected by subsidence - Restoring water quality and aquatic life to mine-drainage impacted streams, stimulating environmental health and economic opportunities - Providing potable water supplies to coalfield residents whose individual water supplies were impacted by past mining
+- Closing mine openings to prevent accidental injuries and deaths - Extinguishing coal mine fires and coal refuse pile fires, thereby improving air quality and eliminating safety hazards - Backfilling dangerous highwalls and returning lands to productive condition - Stabilizing underground mines to prevent mine subsidence from further impacting homes, businesses, and community infrastructure affected by subsidence - Restoring water quality and aquatic life to mine-drainage impacted streams, stimulating environmental health and economic opportunities - Providing potable water supplies to coalfield residents whose individual water supplies were impacted by past mining

-In the course of this work, the equivalent of over 858,9001 acres have been reclaimed and restored; that's more acreage than is contained in the entirety of Yosemite National Park or nearly 19 times the footprint of Washington, D.C.
+In the course of this work, the equivalent of over 858,9003 acres have been reclaimed and restored; that's more acreage than is contained in the entirety of Yosemite National Park or nearly 19 times the footprint of Washington, D.C.

-All of the states and tribes involved in the AML program, spanning from east to west, have ongoing need for the AML program.
-Due to the way that regional circumstances differ throughout the country and the variety of AML impacts, AML programs are adapted to serve their citizens in the ways needed most.
-In order to help demonstrate the impacts of the AML program in different parts of the country, the state and tribal AML programs have come together, led by Wyoming and Pennsylvania, to develop a website that showcases the real and personal effect that the AML programs have on the lives of their respective citizens.
-The
+All of the states and tribes involved in the AML program, spanning from East to West, have an ongoing need for the AML program.
+Due to regional circumstances throughout the country and the variety of AML impacts, AML programs are adapted to serve their citizens to best meets their needs.
+In order to demonstrate the impacts of the AML program in different parts of the country, the state and tribal AML programs have come together, led by Wyoming and Pennsylvania, to develop a website that showcases the real and personal effect that the AML programs have on the lives of their respective citizens.
+The https://ourworksnotdone.org/ website now contains information from twenty-two AML programs scattered across the east, mid-west, and western coal regions.
+It includes statistics from those programs on the accomplishments that have had the greatest positive and practical impacts in each state or tribe, as well as a collection of news articles, video documentaries and testimonials showing the first-hand results of AML work and what it means to their communities.